Brewen Couaran

 RevFlōw

 A financial intelligence platform built in 24 hours at HackDelft 2026 for the Revolut challenge.
-It cuts through "The Data Fog" — broken merchant labels and generic categorisation — with a two-stage ML pipeline (rule pre-pass + CalibratedLinearSVC on sentence embeddings), KMeans life-stage personalisation, an Isolation Forest subscription forensic engine, and a Claude Haiku money coach with one-tap action cards.
+It fixes broken merchant labels and generic categorisation with a two-stage ML pipeline (rule pre-pass plus CalibratedLinearSVC on sentence embeddings), KMeans life-stage personalisation, an Isolation Forest subscription engine, and a Claude Haiku money coach with one-tap action cards.

-RevFlōw is a financial intelligence platform built during the Revolut challenge at HackDelft 2026 in 24 hours with Team YUBRE.
-It addresses "The Data Fog" — the trust breakdown caused by generic merchant labels and failed categorisation — with a four-stage intelligence pipeline.
+RevFlōw is a financial intelligence platform built in 24 hours for the Revolut challenge at HackDelft 2026 with Team YUBRE.
+It categorises Revolut transactions, personalises the results per user, and surfaces subscription and spending insights through a four-stage pipeline.

-• Keyword pre-pass with 18 Dutch merchant rules (confidence = 1.0 short-circuits the ML stage)
+• Keyword pre-pass with 18 Dutch merchant rules; a confidence of 1.0 short-circuits the ML stage

-• CalibratedLinearSVC trained on MiniLM-L6 384-d sentence embeddings + OHE features (entry method, merchant domain, amount) across 12 spending categories
+• CalibratedLinearSVC trained on MiniLM-L6 384-d sentence embeddings plus one-hot features (entry method, merchant domain, amount) across 12 spending categories

-• 75% accuracy on high-confidence predictions (≥0.45); uncertain merchants fall back to "Miscellaneous" rather than producing wrong labels
+• 75% accuracy on high-confidence predictions (≥0.45); uncertain merchants fall back to Miscellaneous instead of a wrong label

 2. Personalisation